chriswolfram/compressed-loading/README.md

 - ZSTD needs no input or output buffering on stream decoders
 - We tried measuring the elapsed time from before opening the file, and from the beginning of reading data.
 However, the overhead of opening the file and initializing decompression was negligible.
 - Log files need higher compression levels to compress effectively
+- Hard drives tend to be at least 10x slower than macbook SSDs